kyleburnsdev/springboot-azure-tutorial/README.md

 - The `@Controller` annotation on the class tells Spring that this is a Controller expected to respond to HTTP requests
 - The  `@RequestMapping` annotation on the class provides the default URL prefix for all of the operations served by this controller
-- The `@GetMapping` annotation on the `checkHealth` method tells Spring that the method should be executed when requests to `/health` are made using the GET HTTP verb
+- The `@GetMapping` annotation on the `greeting` method tells Spring that the method should be executed when requests to `/hello` are made using the GET HTTP verb
-- The `@ResponseBody` annotation on the return type of `checkHealth` tells Spring to map the string returned by the method into an HTTP response to be returned to the requestor
+- The `@ResponseBody` annotation on the return type of `greeting` tells Spring to map the string returned by the method into an HTTP response to be returned to the requestor

-After adding the class, rebuild the application and go to http://localhost:8080/health.
-You should see "Application is running" displayed in the browser.
+After adding the class, rebuild the application and go to <http://localhost:8080/hello>.
+You should see "Hello from Spring Boot" displayed in the browser.

 ```bash
 mvn clean package